robweber/vsmp-plus/README.md

 }
 ```

+## /api/screenshot [GET]

+Returns the currently displayed image from the video file.
+This is a binary PNG file.
+Can be saved directly via something like `curl` or embedded in another web application.

 ### /api/analyze [POST]

 Takes the same parameters as the ```/api/configuration``` POST method, however this will run the analyzer on the proposed configuration.
 The response includes a break down of each video analyzed.